trueos/trueos-docs/trueos-handbook/helpsupport.rst

 Most of the |trueos| specific GUI tools are developed in C++ using Qt libraries and other non-GUI development is done using standard Bourne shell scripts.
-There may be cases where other languages or libraries are needed, but those will be evaluated on a case-by-case basis.
+There may be cases where other languages or libraries are needed, but those are evaluated on a case-by-case basis.

 .. index:: get the source code
 .. _Getting the Source Code: